 Orange is happy and relaxing.
 It is an “informal” living room option.

 Brown with red undertones is relaxing, too.
 It’s an easy color to be around.
 Dark brown is more formal and refined.

 Purple is an eclectic choice and feels very luxurious.
 Use neutral accessories with a pop of green or black.

+There are a multitude of unique wall color combinations that will transform any space into whatever vibe you’re going for.
 Beige and green or peach and green will make the living room pop.
 Paint the walls beige and use green drapes, throws, and other textile accents in green.
 Paint the walls green and bring in a peachy sofa, print chairs with a hint of green in the print, and an area rug that has both colors.

 Navy blue and white is calm, crisp, and clean.
 With dark blue walls, use white furniture and furnishings.
 Navy and white is also a great option for bathrooms.

 Orange and white makes everyone happy.
 Use white or gray furniture and accessories with this combination.

 You can’t go wrong with black and white.
 It’s a no-fail combination.
 Use raw wood accents, natural wood, and terra-cotta to warm the space up.

 If it’s a small living room, neutrals are going to make it seem more spacious.
 Neutrals provide a blank canvas to display dramatic artwork and furnishings.